lewagon/data-engineering-setup/automation/README.md

 cd ~/vm-ansible-setup && ansible-playbook playbooks/setup_vm_part2.yml
 ```

+❗ If any errors occur, contact a teacher.
+You can safely run the playbook again.

 Once the playbook has finished, we need to completely SHUT DOWN your VM from the GCP console at [this link here](https://console.cloud.google.com/compute/instances?).
 Closing your VS Code and opening it again is not sufficient.

 TODO: add image assets